RTL backs new production/distribution arm

 Filmstiftung NRW: Production and development coin: $47 million

-FFF Bayern: Production and development coin: $35 million WEB
+FFF Bayern: Production and development coin: $35 million

 German Federal Film Fund: ffa.de/content_dfff/dfff_leitfaden.phtml?language=en